HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

 });
 ```

+#### Workflow Summary
-This enables a request/response pattern; applications SHOULD be prepared to see at most one incoming message with a given `responseToMessageId`.
-(If message streams are needed, this can be accomplished by having the server send "unsolicited" messages, i.e., messages with no `responseToMessageId`, after a client's initial request.)
+This mechanism enables a full request/response pattern.
+Applications SHOULD be prepared to see, at most, one incoming message with a given `responseToMessageId`.
+If multiple response messages (e.g., streams) are needed, this can be accomplished by having the server send "unsolicited" messages, i.e., messages with no `responseToMessageId`, after a client's initial request.

 **For subsequent code samples, we abstract away some of the messaging details via a (theoretical) simple SMART Messaging javascript library, which accepts a messageType and payload and returns a promise that resolves with the response payload.**

-### Influence EHR UI: `ui.*`
+### Influence the EHR UI: `ui.*`

-An embedded SMART app improves the clinician’s user experience by closing itself or requesting the EHR to navigate the user to an appropriate activity.
+An embedded SMART app improves the clinician's user experience by closing itself or requesting the EHR to navigate the user to an appropriate activity.
 Messages that affect the EHR UI match the pattern `ui.*`.

-A ui.* message may contain an OPTIONAL `activityType` field.
+A `ui.*` message may contain an OPTIONAL `activityType` field.
 These named activity types are drawn from
 the SMART Web Messaging [Activity Catalog](./activity-catalog.html).
 In general, these activities follow
 the same naming conventions as entries in the CDS Hooks catalog, and will align with CDS Hooks catalog
 entries where feasible.